28. American Realism & the Ashcan School

 America underwent the same kind of technological and economic advancement, and the subsequent social upheaval, as Europe.
 You could read the historical background for the Realists in France and learn all you need to know.
 The main American artists of this movement (and the American Impressionists) had all traveled to Europe, and were eager to get the American art market to modernize and follow the trends.

 At the turn of the 20th century, 8 artists formed a group that critics panned as The Ashcan School, or the Apostles of Ugliness.
-This is because they chose to paint the live of the lower and immigrant classes in NYC, as they really were, with no pretenses.
+This is because they chose to paint the lives of the lower and immigrant classes in NYC, as they really were, with no pretenses.

 This movement suffered a blow in credibility during the New York Armory Art Show of 1913, where a host of new artworks from Europe were displayed.
 To the shock and dismay of American artists and collectors, they saw that Europe had gone beyond both realism and impressionism to post impressionism, fauvism, expressionism, cubism, even Dadaism!
 It was too much.
 America was behind the times, and a sudden urge to catch up left the Ashcan in the dustbin.